matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 require(providedAllowance >= PRICE_FOR_PAYING_FEES, "The user did not provide enough allowance");
 ```

-Then, we finally transfer the funds to the user in exchnage for 1 unit of this token.
+Then, we finally transfer the funds to the user in exchange for 1 unit of this token.

 ```solidity
 // Note, that while the minimal amount of ETH needed is tx.ergsPrice * tx.ergsLimit,